Locations:

 There are different types of cardiac biomarkers.
 All of them are enzymes or proteins.
 Elevated heart enzymes may show that you have cardiovascular disease or other heart problems.

-Because the heart is the only organ that makes troponin, a biomarker test for this enzyme is the primary test healthcare providers use to detect heart damage from a heart attack or ACS.
+A biomarker test for troponin is the primary test healthcare providers use to detect heart damage from a heart attack or ACS.
 Troponin levels can rise for up to 12 hours after a heart attack.
 They stay elevated for up to two weeks.
 You may get several cardiac enzyme tests spaced several hours or days apart to measure these biomarkers.

 Who needs a cardiac enzyme (cardiac biomarker) test?